-Congressman Hansen Clarke was elected to represent the 13th Congressional District of the United States House of Representatives in November 2010.
-The district covers Detroit from the eastside down to southwest, the Grosse Pointes, Harper Wood, Ecorse, Lincoln Park, River Rouge, and Wyandotte.
-Congressman Clarke serves on the House Committee on Homeland Security and the House Committee on Science, Space, and Technology, and as the Vice-President of the Democratic Freshman Class.
-He is a member of the Congressional Black Caucus and the Congressional Asian Pacific American Caucus.
+Congressman Hansen Clarke was elected to represent the 13th Congressional District of Michigan the United States House of Representatives in November 2010.
+The district covered Detroit from the eastside down to southwest, the Grosse Pointes, Harper Woods, Ecorse, Lincoln Park, River Rouge, and Wyandotte.
+Congressman Clarke served on the House Committee on Homeland Security and the House Committee on Science, Space, and Technology, and as the Vice-President of the Democratic Freshman Class.
+He was a member of the Congressional Black Caucus and the Congressional Asian Pacific American Caucus.

 Before serving the citizens of Southeast Michigan in Congress, Hansen Clarke was elected three times to the Michigan House of Representatives and twice to the Michigan Senate.

 Born and raised in Detroit, Hansen Clarke spent most of his life on the eastside.
 As the son of an African-American mother and Indian father, he was exposed to diverse experiences and ways of thinking.
 His mother, Thelma Clarke, was a school crossing guard, and his father, Mozaffar Ali Hashim, was a UAW member who worked in the Ford foundry.
 Hansen’s mother raised him as a single parent after his father died when Hansen was only eight years old.